 - Relax and breathe normally.

-- Swallow or blow with your nose pinched to relieve discomfort.
+- Swallow or blow with your nose pinched—to ease discomfort.

-- After getting to the right pressure, place a clear plastic hood or mask over your head.
+- Place a clear plastic hood or mask over your head—when the pressure is right.
 This will deliver oxygen to you.

 How Long Will It Take?